 Although it may seem innocent enough to allow an employee to bring their child into the workplace (a child-friendly one such as an office) there are things that you need to consider.

 The first thing you should bear in mind is that by letting one parent bring their child to work, you could open a floodgate of similar requests.
 It wouldn’t be fair to say yes to one employee and no to the rest so you should establish a policy on children in the workplace and clearly communicate it to your employees to avoid any HR issues further down the line.

-Maybe your employee must fall under very specific circumstances to bring their child to work; they can’t find childcare, are a single parent, and cannot work from home.
-This must be written down and included in staff handbooks if you do feel the need to create a policy regarding bringing children into the workplace which is something we do recommend.
+Maybe you decide that your employee must fall under very specific circumstances to bring their child to work i.e. they can’t find childcare, are a single parent, and cannot work from home.
+This must be written down and included in employee handbooks if you do feel the need to create a policy regarding bringing children into the workplace which is something we do recommend.

 It should also express the terms and expectations if an employee does have a child on the premises such as how long they can be there for, where they should be for the duration of their stay and who is responsible for their well-being and whereabouts.